-Blackstone Valley Visitor Center
+Blackstone Bikeway and Visitor Center - Cumberland, RI

-Interstate 295 North, between exits 9 and 10.
+Interstate 295 North, between exits 9 and 10

-Museum of Work and Culture
+Museum of Work and Culture - Woonsocket, RI

-42 South Main Street
+42 South Main Street, Woonsocket, RI

 The Museum tells the story of the immigration and labor experience of the Blackstone River Valley, and provides visitor information for the entire region.
 This is the perfect place to get a feeling for the people of the Blackstone Valley who came to America to work in the textile mills of the Blackstone Valley.

-River Bend Farm
+River Bend Farm - Uxbridge, MA

 287 Oak Street

 River Bend Farm Visitor Center is located in a 1,000 acre state park along the Blackstone River Canal and towpath.
-The Visitor Center is part of the Blackstone River and Canal Heritage State Park; offering walking and hiking paths, canoe access, picnic and wildlife watching areas.
+The visitor center is part of the Blackstone River and Canal Heritage State Park; offering walking and hiking paths, canoe access, picnic and wildlife watching areas.
 It is open year-round, seven days a week, during daylight hours.

-Worcester Historical Museum
+Worcester Historical Museum - Worcester, MA

-30 Elm Street
+30 Elm Street, Worcester, MA

 The Worcester Historical Museum is a unique organization dedicated to collecting, preserving, and interpreting Worcester's history in all time periods and subject areas.
 The holdings of WHM encompass thousands of unique documents and artifacts vital to the study of Worcester history.